catalyys/cas-farewell/README.md

 | -s       | gives you more information about your splits        | ./casf -si run    |
 | -save, -savefile| changes the savefile slot [0, 1, 2]       | ./casf -save 0    |

+### Overlay

+To run cas - farewell as an overlay you can simply use a terminal with 100% transparent background and mark as always on top.
+Then just resize it and move it to where you want your overlay to be.

 ## Route configuration

 Modify `anyPercent` variable in `types.go`.